fosslover69/habitat-hive/README.md

 - Simplifying development with a unified programming model can help reduce the need for platform-specific code.

 ### Benchmarks
 Using oneAPI in our project provided us with around a 2% uplift in accuracy.
 This may seem like a tiny improvement but on larger datasets, this will impact accuracy on a larger scale.
+Note: These benchmarks are taken on machines with identical specs

 Our Benchmarks: